linw0724-linnet/ubuntu-server-setup/docker-container-installation/install_deluge-server.md

 > [!NOTE]
 > Skip any steps that have already been completed

-This instruction set will set up a Deluge Server that has its downloads stored on a NAS and shared via SMB on the same network on your host machine
+This instruction set will set up a Deluge Server inside a Docker container that has its downloads stored on a NAS and shared via SMB on the same network on your host machine

 -----
 # Instructions